marianoguerra/ioriodb/README.rst

       -i ITERATIONS, --iterations ITERATIONS
                             number of iterations to run

-    # 100 iterations for 5 buckets with 5 streams each
+    # 100 iterations for 5 buckets with 5 streams each, use default credentials
     ./apitest.py -i 100

-    # 10 clients in parallel, 500 iterations each
+    # 10 clients in parallel, 500 iterations each, use default credentials
     for i in $(seq 10); do ./apitest.py -i 500 &; done

 Multinode